 Due Date: Email your submission to the TA/Grader by 5pm on Thursday night, March 1st. (extended 2 days: The end of Problem 1 was supposed to have you modify the basic code to do edge preserving smoothing with Otsu thresholding.
 Otherwise, the comparison question doesn't make sense.)

 (Windows users can install the free and open source PDFCreator to print to pdf.
 Macs can natively print to pdf files.
 Linux can natively print to either ps or pdf, and ps can easily be converted to pdf using ps2pdf or pstopdf from the command line.)

 You should have previously downloaded a set of SimpleITK notebooks by using git as instructed in assignment 2.4.
-You should now open a command prompt and change to your
+In this assignment, we will use an updated version of notebooks.
+You should now open a command prompt, and begin by renaming your notebooks directory to

 SimpleITK-Notebooks folder before launching iPython's notebook interface:

 Finally you can launch a web-based python interface called Jupyter.
 You should do so from the command line, making sure you are already in the notebooks directory (like we just did above):